arduino/docs-content/content/learn/06.hardware/nano-pcb-guide/nano-pcb-guide.md

 ### Voltage (3.3V / 5V)

-It is important to understand that the Nano family boards operates on different voltage.
+It is important to understand that the Nano family boards operate on different voltage.
 Any board with a radio module (Nano 33 BLE, Nano 33 BLE Sense, Nano 33 IoT, Nano RP2040 Connect) operates on **3.3V**.
-The Nano and Nano Every operates on **5V**.
+The Nano and Nano Every operate on **5V**.

 As the boards with radio modules operate on 3.3V logic, the 5V pin is connected to headers via a solder jumper which defaults open.
 When powering the board via USB, the VIN pin can be used as a 5V output from the board.
 This is useful when powering carrier boards requiring 5V and powering the system via USB.